barrak7/42-ML/ML03/README.md

 ## Module 2:

 Working with multivariate linear regression and building it from scratch. understanding overfitting and underfitting.
 Using cross validation to train the model better.

+## Module 3:

+implementing logestic regression from scratch.
+Understanding and working with decesion boundaries.
+Working with error metrics like accuraccy and precision, etc. Implementing a function to calculate the confusion matrix.